A Gender Transformative Approach

 Transforming gender norms

-Aidsfonds’ gender transformative approach (GTA) focuses on reducing inequalities and seek long-term changes in gender relations and power dynamics at all levels of society.
+Aidsfonds’ gender transformative approach focuses on reducing inequalities and seek long-term changes in gender relations and power dynamics at all levels of society.
 It requires adjustment of policies, norms and practices.
 This means performing a gender analysis that addresses gender relations, issues of power and violence, and tackling discrimination people face in terms of their opportunities, resources, services, benefits, decision-making, and influence.

 Why we believe in working on HIV and Gender